 - Ticket Price: 72 CNY (about 10.22$) for a single trip, 144 CNY (about 20.44$) for a round-trip

 Where Is Bailong Elevator?

-Bailing Elevator is built in Zhangjiajie National Forest Park.
-It is also called “Avatar Mountains Elevator” for the reason that it offers the views of the famous Hallelujah Mountain from the movie Avatar.
+Bailing Elevator is built in Zhangjiajie National Forest Park, Zhangjiajie, central China's Hunan province.
+It is also called “Avatar Mountains Elevator” for the reason that it offers views of the famous Hallelujah Mountain from the movie Avatar.

 World’s Tallest Outdoor Elevator

 On July 16, 2015, the Bailong Elevator was listed as the world’s tallest outdoor lift by Guinness World Records.